ritaendicott/fall-2014-public/README.md

   * Readings: Chapter 4.
 An Introduction to Statistical Learning.
 An introduction to ROC analysis, Tom Fawcett.

 * Week 5: Validation and Cross-validation.
 Model selection and Regularization.
 R demo.
   * Homework 5: More feature engineering using the CTR data.
-Unittest in Python. – Lab 4: Unittest and cross-validation on the KNN code.
+Unittest in Python.
+  * Lab 4: Unittest and cross-validation on the KNN code.
   * Readings: Chapter 5 and 6.
 An Introduction to Statistical Learning.

 * Week 6: Bootstrap and Decision Trees.
 R demo.
-  * Homework 6: Quantile function from scratch, bootstrap to compute confidence inter- vals on the median from scratch.
+  * Homework 6: Quantile function from scratch, bootstrap to compute confidence intervals on the median from scratch.
 Unittests for the two functions.
   * Lab 5: Write from scratch the ID3 algorithm for decision trees (providing the recursive function.)
   * Readings: Chapter 8.1.
 An Introduction to Statistical Learning.